High Energy and Vibratory Finishing Solutions

 Mass finishing is a process that can be used for a variety of reasons such as; burr removal, applying radius’s or to give a certain surface finish.
 The process of mass-finishing takes place in a variety of machines using various types of medias and depending on the part requirements may run for minutes to hours.

 The various medias used can range from plastic, ceramic, as well as wood, corncob, and walnut shell products.
-The medias will most often contain some type and amount of abrasive agents such as; silicone carbide, aluminum oxide, or various other less known abrasives.
-The amount and kind of abrasive along with the type of polymers used to bind it, such as plastic or ceramic will greatly effect the cutting or material removal that is done in the tumbling process.
+The medias will most often contain some amount of abrasive agents such as; silicone carbide, aluminum oxide, or various other less known abrasives.
+The amount and type of abrasive along with the type of polymers used to bind it, such as plastic or ceramic, will greatly affect the cutting or material removal that occurs in the tumbling process.

 Which machine gets used depends on the number and size of the parts.
 Often times we will do media changes in machines as parts warrant.
-Contact us today to learn more!
+Contact us online to learn more!